-Pompeo meets Indian leader amid trade tensions
+Pompeo meets Indian leader amid trade tensions, Iran crisis

 His visit is the first high-level engagement between the two countries since Modi’s reelection last month.
 The countries call each other a strategic partner despite retaliatory tariffs they imposed on some of the other’s goods this month.

-India imposed tariffs on 28 American products including apples and almonds on June 16 in retaliation for the U.S. ending India’s preferential trade status on June 1.
+India imposed tariffs on 28 American products including walnuts and almonds on June 16 in retaliation for the U.S. ending India’s preferential trade status on June 1.
 The Trump administration imposed higher duties on products including aluminum and steel.

 The visit also comes ahead of the scheduled meeting between President Donald Trump and Modi on the sidelines of the Group of 20 Summit in Japan later this week.